projx/qasa/README.md

 ## Why use is it?

 Software such as Grafana and Prometheus, can already do the querying, and give pretty analytics dashboards - So why this?
+Well thats upto you, but for me:

-I don't want to run a dozen different monitoring apps, I wanted the freedom of being able to easily point my data elsewhere, such as Splunk, ELK or even a Cloud service.
-So I wrote QASA.
-Currently use it for monitoring:
+- first, I don't want to run a dozen different monitoring apps, I want everything (Logs, Polls, Status etc) under 1 monitoring app.
+- second, I wanted the the ability to be able to move where the data was sent, i.e. Splunk, ELK, Loki or even a cloud service.
+- third, I used this alongside other agents, including MetricsBeat, and they compliment each other.

+I'm releasing it now, as whilst I can spend weeks or months adding other features, but actually,  I've used it for over a year now, and its been pretty solid for monitoring:

-- Firewall throughput on my Firewall and Switches
+- Network throughput on my Firewall and Switches
 - UPS performance (Load, remaining time etc)
 - NAS storage utilisation
-- Internet connection speed-tests
+- Check websites are available and latency load times
 - Query certain Web APIs

+ Uptime Kuma has inspired me to add  Web UI to it
 ## This is how it works:

 [![asciicast](https://asciinema.org/a/ueV8f0BDTwVg2RYydH4FRpF8E.svg)](https://asciinema.org/a/ueV8f0BDTwVg2RYydH4FRpF8E)

 The data gets pushed into <your-choice-solution>, in my case its Splunk, and I generate dashboards like this with metrics taken from QASA and also syslog from the devices:

 | Screenshot #1                                                              | Screenshot #2                                                             |
 | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------- |